xianzheliu/SimVim/README.md

     -the directory tree</br>
     -keep the cursor always in the middle position</br>
     -(Todo)</br>

+## 2. autoload_cscope.vim
+For the convience of viewing code, Some people use cscope, which is a notable developer's
-And one more thing is that used the cscope plugin for the convience of viewing code.
-But one tricky thing is that the database can not be load automaticly.
-So I use the Vim official plugin to make it perfect.</br>
+tool for browsing source code.
+But one tricky thing is that the cscope database can not
+be load automatically.
+So I found this pulgin, named  autoload_cscope.vim, from Vim
+official plugin site.
+To use it, just put the file on the ./vim/plugin/ directory.</br>

+## 3. vim.md
+An easy-to-use tutorial.